procount/pinn/README_PINN.md

 - **configpath=**: Specifies a path or URL where the noobsconfig customisation files can be found (rather than being in /os/\<distro\>/)

 - **background=\<r,g,b\>**: To change the background colour for the screen and most windows, add `background=r,g,b`, where 0,0,0 is black and 255,255,255 is white.
 I suggest to use values above 127.

+- **wallpaper_resize**: Causes a customised wallpaper.png file to be resized to fill the entire desktop.
+As an alternative to 'background', a small (8x8) png file can be used to fill the desktop only with a particular colour, leaving the background of the other windows alone.

 - **style=**: The style of the windows display can be modified to one of `motif`, `windows` or `platinum`